ejaxon/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

-Now we aggregate the average number of steps by interval and plot it as a time series.
+To determine the average daily pattern, we aggregate the average number of steps by interval and plot it as a time series.

 ```r